-- BLDG 5: 13-storeys with an 8-storey podium containing 223 units; - BLDG 6: 12-storeys with an 8-storey podium containing 193 units; and - BLDG 7: 15-storeys with an 8-storey podium containing 323 units and 474.6 square meters of commercial space.
+- BLDG 5: 13-storeys with an 8-storey podium containing 238 units and 490 square meters of commercial space; - BLDG 6: 12-storeys with an 8-storey podium containing 188 units; - BLDG 7: 15-storeys with an 8-storey podium containing 209 units; and - BLDG 8: 11-storeys with an 8-story podium containing 144 units.

-In total, the proposal would supply approximately 929 square metres of non-residential use area and 1,768 residential units, with the following unit breakdown: 361 one-bedroom units, 1,064 one-bedroom with den units, 222 two-bedroom units and 121 two-bedroom with den units.
-The proposal includes 2,167 parking spaces, spread across two levels of underground parking and on surface parking.
-Of these parking spaces, 388 are proposed as visitor parking spaces and non-residential uses.
+In total, the proposal would supply approximately 927 square metres of non-residential use area and 1,571 residential units, with the following unit breakdown: 243 one-bedroom units, 950 one-bedroom with den units, 254 two-bedroom units and 124 two-bedroom with den units.
+The proposal includes 1,923 parking spaces, spread across two levels of underground parking and on surface parking.
+Of these parking spaces, 346 are proposed as visitor parking spaces and non-residential uses.
 All non-residential and visitor parking spaces are provided through surface parking.

-The layout of the site has been designed to provide frontage along Regional Road 25.
-In addition, Building 1 and 7 also feature commercial/retail space, which is provided at grade at the intersection of Etheridge Avenue and Regional Road 25, fronting Etheridge Avenue.
-Vehicular access is provided off Etheridge Avenue and off Regional Road 25, with internal circulation facilitating connection between the two entrances/exits.
+The layout of the site has been designed to activate the frontages along Regional Road and Etheridge Avenue Building 1 and 5 also feature commercial/retail space, which is provided at grade along Etheridge Avenue primary (full) vehicular access is provided through Etheridge Agenue, with secondary acess (Right-In/Right-Out) off Regional Road 25, with internal circulation facilitating connection between the two entrances/exits.
 Along the western border of the site, a Natural Heritage System promenade had been provided as a buffer to the NHS and provides outdoor amenity areas adjacent to the unique landscape feature.
+Pedestrian circulation is facilitated through a netwok of internal sidewalks at surface, the underground parking levels, the NHS promenade and public sidewalks along Regional Road 25 and Etheridge Avenue.

-The Shadow Study prepared by Core Architects in support of this application found that the proposed development will have no impact on existing adjacent residential uses to the west and future development to the east during the spring, summer and fall.
-Additionally, the proposal is expected to have limited impact on the public sidewalk/boulevard on Etheridge Avenue during all seasons, and limited impact on the proposed promenade along the NHS.
+The Shadow Study found that the proposed development will have no impact on existing adjacent residential uses to the west, future development to the east during the spring, summer and fall.
+Additionally, the proposal is expected to have limited impact to the public sidewalk on Etheridge Avenue and proposed NHS promenade.